xDp64xG/Dp-Cogs/README.md

 	1.2:
 		Now able to edit the embed
 		Added a timeout of 30 seconds
-		(Beta) Able to send "is typing" message
+		Able to send "is typing" message
 		Edited embed( Turns)
 	1.3:
 		Timeout now works!